-Olay is a popular name in the skincare industry due to its anti-aging line.
-It is available all across the world at an affordable price.
-Wondering if this drugstore skincare brand is ethical?
+Olay is popular name among skincare brands primarily due to its anti-aging line.
+Wondering if this drugstore brand is animal-friendly?
 Let’s find out where Olay stands in terms of animal testing and veganism.
 So, is Olay cruelty-free or vegan?
 Or should you skip it?

 |Testing of Finished Products?||Yes, where required by the law|